-Understanding your Farming Business
+Understanding Your Farming Business

 Women return to their farming business with fresh eyes, and participate more fully in decision making and communicate strongly to help create positive change.
 This workshop series is funded by RMPP and delivered by the Agri-Women's Development Trust.

-Watch the two videos to learn more about both courses (Waihine Maia is a course specifically for Maori women).
+Watch the two videos to learn more about Understanding Your Farming Business (UYFB) and Wāhine Māia Wāhine Whenua (UYFB) - a course specifically for Māori women.

 The Facilitation Training Programme includes the following:

 - Facilitation support training – to give farmers the skills to run small group activities in break out sessions, to assist a lead facilitator.

 - Lead Facilitator training – to provide Rural Professionals new skills to improve how they facilitate groups.
 This programme covers the art and science of facilitation.

 - RMPP Action Network Fundamentals & Extension Design - specifically designed for rural professionals and farmers who aspire to be a Connector or Facilitator for RMPP Action Network.
 This programme covers how to form and run an RMPP Action Group and application of extension skills to extension activity.

 Farmers and rural professionals meet quarterly, through locally based hubs, to engage with an interesting and relevant keynote speaker.
 The Rural Business Network (RBN), aims to connect with a variety of people involved in the rural sector from farm business to agri-business.
 This creates an opportunity to learn from and be inspired by others, through networking and socialising.
 Through the Rural Business Network, businesses are connected across different sectors of the primary industry to share ideas and identify innovative opportunities.